84rn/84rn.github.io/_posts/2015-04-16-constexpr-explained.md

   typedef int myint;
   using myint2 = int;
   return 2;
-};
+}
 {% endhighlight %}

 Furthermore, the function **doesn't have to return a constant expression**.
 We can use such functions in different contexts.
-Let's write a function with one parameter, and use it to define an array, and initialize a plain `int` variable.
+Let's write a function with one parameter, use it to define an array, and initialize a plain `int` variable.
 {% highlight c++ linenos %}
 constexpr int f(int p)
 {
   return p + 2;
-};
+}
 {% endhighlight %}
 You can see that it has only one `return` statement, and one parameter.
 So for it to be a constant expression, the parameter also has to be one (if you recall, `2` is also a constant expression).
 {% highlight c++ linenos %}